CrunchyData/postgres-operator/docs/content/architecture/overview.md

 Using Kubernetes Deployments does create additional management complexity, but the good news is: the PostgreSQL Operator manages it for you!
-Being aware of this model can help you understand how the PostgreSQL Operator gives you maximum flexibility in for your PostgreSQL clusters while giving you the tools to troubleshoot issues in production.
+Being aware of this model can help you understand how the PostgreSQL Operator gives you maximum flexibility for your PostgreSQL clusters while giving you the tools to troubleshoot issues in production.

 The last piece of this model is the use of [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/)